Tandoori chicken is a really popular dish, and food good reason. It’s tender, juicy, and full of flavor.

-- Rinse chicken and remove skin.
-With a sharp knife, make 2 deep incisions in each drumstick and cut tendon on drumstick.
+- Rinse chicken and remove the skin.
+With a sharp knife, make 2 deep incisions in each drumstick and cut the tendon on each drumstick.

-- In a blender, add garlic, ginger, lime juice, yogurt (or coconut milk), salt, paprika, cayenne and the freshly ground spices.
-Blend together and add mixture to the chicken.
-Once the chicken is well coated, add a couple tablespoons of mustard oil on top.
+- In a blender, add garlic, ginger, lime juice, coconut milk, salt, paprika, cayenne, and freshly ground spices.
+Blend together and add the mixture to the chicken.
+Once the chicken is well coated, add a couple of tablespoons of mustard oil on top.

-- Place the chicken in refrigerator to marinate for about 20 minutes.
-Take out of fridge and bring to room temperature before putting in oven.
+- Place the chicken in the refrigerator to marinate for about 20 minutes.
+Take out of the fridge and bring it to room temperature before putting it in the oven.